 - An annual flu vaccine is the best way to fight the flu.
 The Health Department recommends getting vaccinated as soon as vaccine becomes available in the fall.
 Use the Flu Vaccine Finder on this page to locate a vaccination center near you.

 - CDC recommends that everyone 6 months and older get vaccinated against the flu every year, especially people who are at high risk.

 More Info: Learn more about all types of influenza from the Centers for Disease Control and Prevention (CDC).

-Flu activity most commonly peaks in the U.S. in January or February.
+Flu activity most commonly peaks in the United States between December and February.
 However, seasonal flu activity can begin as early as October and continue to occur as late as May.

 Learn how to fight the flu!

 - Read more about caring for yourself and others and preparing for emergencies in Fairfax County's Preparedness Guide for the Fairfax Community